 Even more dangerously, sometimes the “finding next best thing” game spills over outside of the commercial realm, and people become the object we are looking to upgrade.
 Friends and romantic endeavors get used and passed on, while on a search for the next best thing.
 Take an attractive guy or girl and size him/her up to yourself or your significant other.
 And then look for the next best thing: Someone prettier, funnier, smarter.
 It’s just that simple, and it happens all the time.
 I think it becomes dangerous when we begin looking at people as if we have them all figured out, rather than engaging each other as unique interesting beings filled with ideas, stories and life experiences unlike our own.

-I think one of the root problems with this “finding the next big thing” phenomena is that we are confusing want and need.
+One of the root problems with this “finding the next big thing” phenomena is that we are confusing want and need.
 Just because we want something doesn’t mean we need it.
 And just because we want it, doesn’t mean it’s a good idea to get it.
-We really have very few needs to survive and these needs can be obtained living a very simple life.